Challenge Program for High School Students

-The University of Saint Joseph Challenge Program is designed for female and male students to expand and enrich their academic program with a collegiate experience while still attending high school.
+The University of Saint Joseph Challenge Program is designed for students to expand and enrich their academic program with a collegiate experience while still attending high school.

 Contact the Academic Advisement Center, 860.231.5219.